 - Preheat the oven to 200C/400F/Gas 6.

-- Pour the cream into a pan, add the garlic and bring to the boil.
+- Pour the cream into a pan, add the garlic and bring to a boil.

 - Season the potatoes all over and lay in a shallow ovenproof dish about 2 - 2.5 litre (3½ - 4½ pint) capacity.